Skip to content

 Sending Events From Your Website

-Before you can send your first event, you need to add the pirsch-events.js or pirsch-extended.js JavaScript snippet to your website.
-They're different from the regular pirsch.js to reduce page load and keep the scripts lightweight.
+Before you can send your first event, you need to add the ps.js JavaScript snippet to your website.

-The data-exclude and data-include attributes from the regular pirsch.js can also be used for the event snippet.
+The data-exclude and data-include attributes can be used to ignore events on certain pages.
 Please refer to the website integration for details.

 Example 1: Using CSS Classes